swcarpentry/shell-novice/_episodes/05-loop.md

 >
 > A loop is a way to do many things at once --- or to make many mistakes at
 > once if it does the wrong thing.
 One way to check what a loop *would* do
-> is to echo the commands it would run instead of actually running them.
+> is to `echo` the commands it would run instead of actually running them.
 >
 > Suppose we want to preview the commands the following loop will execute
 > without actually running those commands:
 >
 > ~~~
-> for file in *.dat
+> for file in *.pdb
 > do
 >   analyze $file > analyzed-$file
 > done